Dan and Jennifer Gilbert to invest $ 500 million in Detroit neighborhoods | ExBulletin

-The first $ 15 million will be used to reduce property taxes for about 20,000 families, Rocket Companies Inc. CEO Jay Farner said on “CBS This Morning”.
+The first $ 15 million will be used to reduce property taxes for about 20,000 families, said Jay Farner, CEO of Rocket Companies Inc. (NYSE: RKT) on “CBS This Morning”.

 Jennifer Gilbert said she attended listening sessions in city neighborhoods to hear what locals said the neighborhoods needed most.